lindleyw/autonav/readme.txt

           giving a "75% sharpness" factor, then saved with 95% image quality
    * 90.50 -- "50% sharpness" and 90% image quality
    * -60 -- resampled, and saved with 60% image quality

-== Installation ==

-This section describes how to install the plugin and get it working.

-1. Create the autonav-wl directory in the `/wp-content/plugins/` directory, and place the plugin files there.
-2. Activate the plugin through the administration menus in Wordpress.
-3. Configure the plugin under Settings in the Wordpress administration menu.

 == Frequently Asked Questions ==